 1. Stop Procrastinating

 With the new year approaching, many of us are dreaming up future trips we would love to take in 2019.
 The thought of just being able to let everything go and travel excites and consumes your attention.
 You research your favorite destinations and lust over the beauty.

-Though as a few days pass, your travel dreams become nothing more than wishful thinking.
+Hough as a few days passes, your travel dreams become nothing more than wishful thinking.
 For there are too many variables, too many fears, too little money, and too many things that could go wrong.
 Not to mention, your dog’s birthday is coming up… You wouldn’t want to miss that…